Gardner-BinfLab/TISIGNER-ReactJS/README.md

 # Installation
 You need to have ```npm``` installed on your computer.
 Check [npm website](https://www.npmjs.com/get-npm) for instructions.
 We also require ViennaRNA suite to be installed on your machine.
 The instructions to do so can be found [here](https://www.tbi.univie.ac.at/RNA/documentation.html#install).
 TIsigner also requires Infernal installed on your machine.
 Instructions to install Infernal can be found [here](http://eddylab.org/infernal/).
+We also need Python 3.6 +.

 After that you can simply use these commands to setup a local TISIGNER website.
 ```sh